yash14s/cs7785/scripts/lab6/Readme.md

 # Setup:
-1. Ensure 7785_model.pkl is in the same directory as classifier.py
+1. Ensure svm_model.pickle is in the same directory as classifier.py
-2. Place all test images and labels.txt inside the same dir.
+2. Place all images and labels inside the same dir.

 ## To Train the model:
 ```python